-This guide focuses mainly on the approaches and calculations underlying special education funding.
-More details on the policy process and on the allocation of other education grants are available from:
+This guide focuses mainly on the approaches and calculations underlying Special Education Grant funding.
+More details on the allocation of other education grants appear in the Education Funding: Technical Paper 2020-21 the annual regulation under the Education Act and on the ministry's Education Funding webpage.